Dissertation

 Timing and Procedure

-The approved dissertation proposal is due on September 15th in the fourth year.
+The dissertation proposal is due on September 15th of the fourth year.
+The proposal must be approved by the Dissertation Director before submission.

 Defense of Dissertation